jwiedeman/GTM-Research/README.md

 ```

 The development server (powered by `lite-server`) serves the static site at
 http://localhost:3000.
-Open the page in a browser, adjust the range inputs, and
+Open the page in a browser and choose one of three paths:

-run a batch to generate metrics.
-Use the **Load example scenarios** button for a
+1. Adjust the range inputs and run a batch to generate bespoke scenarios.
+2. Use the **Preset Matrices** dropdown to preview and execute ready-made
+   configurations (identical to the CLI JSON files under `public/configs/`).
+3. Paste or upload JSON into the **Scenario Library** for precise control over
+   each scenario.

-quick tour of preconfigured mixes.
+Click **Load example scenarios** for a quick tour of curated mixes.

-## Providing GTM data
+## What do collaborators need to supply?

 The simulator ships with synthetic primitives so it can be used without access
 to a real Google Tag Manager account.
 When you are ready to compare against
 live containers you have two options:

+## Providing GTM data

-1. **Paste JSON definitions** (recommended for automated sweeps): export or
+1. **JSON scenario definitions (preferred for automation)** – export or
    hand-author a JSON payload describing the number of pixels, DOM-search tags,
-   variables, nesting depth, and network/iteration overrides.
-Paste the payload
+   variables, nesting depth, and optional overrides for iterations, DOM
-   into the **Scenario Library** panel and press **Parse JSON** to load the
+   complexity, and network delay.
+Drop the payload into the Scenario Library or
+   upload it as a file and press **Parse JSON**.
+Entries persist in
-   scenarios.
-The parsed scenarios persist in `localStorage`, making it easy to
+   `localStorage`, making it easy to switch between configurations.
-   switch between configurations and rerun them.
-2. **Inject a real GTM container manually**: supply a GTM container ID and the
+2. **Real GTM container snippet** – provide a GTM container ID and matching
+   embed snippet (the standard `<script>` + `<noscript>` block) and inject it in
-   matching embed snippet in a custom HTML tag or directly in
+   [`public/index.html`](public/index.html) or a custom HTML tag.
+The repository
-   [`public/index.html`](public/index.html).
-This project does not call the GTM
-   Management API.
-If you want the toolchain to pull live containers on demand
+   does not call the GTM Management API.
+If you want the toolchain to pull live
-   you must provide API credentials and extend the loader logic (for example in
+   containers, share service-account credentials and extend the loader logic (in
    `public/js/app.js` or a dedicated Node utility) to authenticate and fetch the
    container exports.